fluxcd/flux2/rfcs/0005-artifact-revision-and-digest/README.md

 **Creation date:** 2022-10-20

-**Last update:** 2022-11-02
+**Last update:** 2022-11-04

 ## Summary

-This RFC proposes to establish a canonical `Revision` format for an `Artifact` which points to a specific revision represented as a checksum (e.g. an OCI manifest digest or Git commit SHA) of a named pointer (e.g. an OCI image tag or Git tag).
+This RFC proposes to establish a canonical `Revision` format for an `Artifact` which points to a specific revision represented as a checksum (e.g. an OCI manifest digest or Git commit SHA) of a named pointer (e.g. an OCI repository name or Git tag).
 In addition, it proposes to include the algorithm name (e.g.
 `sha256`) as a prefix to an advertised checksum for an `Artifact` and further referring to it as a `Digest`, deprecating the `Checksum` field.